RetroDECK/ES-DE/THEMES-DEV.md

     - The direction to apply the color gradient if both `imageColor` and `imageColorEnd` have been defined.
     - Valid values are `horizontal` or `vertical`
     - Default is `horizontal`
+* `imageBrightness` - type: FLOAT
+    - Controls the relative level of brightness.
+This is intended primarily for fine adjustments, for example if a color shift has been applied which may have lowered the overall brightness of the image.
+    - Minimum value is `-2` and maximum value is `2`
+    - Default is `0` (no brightness adjustments applied)
 * `imageSaturation` - type: FLOAT
     - Controls the level of color saturation.
     - Minimum value is `0` (grayscale) and maximum value is `1` (original file saturation).